sunflowerbofh/http-authentication/readme.txt

 Also, you should leave the `admin` user as a fallback, i.e. create a new account to use with this plugin.
 As long as you don't edit the `admin` profile, WordPress will store the password set when you installed WordPress.

-In the worst case scenario, you may have to use phpMyAdmin or the MySQL command line to [reset a user's password](http://codex.wordpress.org/Resetting_Your_Password).
+In the worst case scenario, you may have to use phpMyAdmin or the MySQL command line to [reset a user's password](https://wordpress.org/support/article/resetting-your-password/).

 = Can I configure the plugin to support standard WordPress logins? =

+(The following has not been tested.
+It has been taken over from the original [http-authentication](https://wordpress.org/plugins/http-authentication/).)

 Yes.
 You can authenticate some users via an external, single sign-on system and other users via the built-in username and password combination.
 (Note: When mixed authentication is in use, this plugin does not scramble passwords as described above.)